LinkedInAttic/hopscotch/README.md

 Setting tour options
 --------------------
 Tour options can be specified either through the tour JSON object, or through a call to hopscotch.configure().
+These options apply to the entire tour.
+In cases where there is both a value specified in the tour options and in a step definition, (e.g. "showPrevButton") the step definition takes priority.
+When multiple callbacks are defined in both step and tour options, step callbacks are invoked before tour-wide callbacks.

 * `bubbleWidth` [NUMBER] - Default bubble width. *Default*: 280.